BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 * The sprite is either entirely in front of or entirely behind other geometry.
 * No partial occlusion occurs within a single sprite.

-This matches the behavior of classic 2D sprites and maintains the visual coherence of the ortho-impostor effect.
+This matches the behavior of classic 2D sprites and maintains the visual coherence of the ortho-sprite effect.
 Attempting to compute per-voxel depth would cause visually confusing partial occlusion that breaks the 2D sprite illusion.

 **Why model center, not anchor point:** The anchor point determines world positioning but may be anywhere in voxel space—even completely outside the model bounds (e.g., a flying character with an anchor at ground level).
 The sprite plane and depth must be at the model center where the visual content actually exists.